 Photo Writing is the web version of the Photo Writing mini-magazine produced by Limephoto and Emil von Maltitz since 2010.
 As of 2015 it is now completely online.
 Feel free to browse through the articles and please leave comments in the comments section if you would like to engage with us.

 Tuesday, November 18, 2014

 In what seems like the blink of an eye the Composing the Dunes workshop has suddenly arrived.
-I'm writing this overlooking the vast expanse of the grassy plains to the east of the Namib Desert on a rest morning that is much needed by our weary group of photographers.
-Although we have only taken in one of the selected landscape venues of the photography workshop, one of the photographers admitted that it seems unlikely that what we have already seen could possibly be improved upon.
+I'm writing this overlooking the vast expanse of the grassy plains to the east of the Namib Desert on a rest morning that is sorely needed by our weary group of photographers.
+Although we have only taken in one of the selected landscape venues of the photography workshop, one of our photographers admitted that it seems unlikely that what we have already seen could possibly be improved upon.
 Yet, every inch of Namibia is like that.
 The country is a landscape photographer's dream.